DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_graph.rst

 * ``--no-numa:`` Optional, disables numa awareness.

 * ``--per-port-pool:`` Optional, set to use independent buffer pools per port.
 Without this option, single buffer pool is used for all ports.

+* ``--pcap-enable:`` Optional, Enables packet capture in pcap format on each node with mbuf and node metadata.

+* ``--pcap-num-cap:`` Optional, Number of packets to be captured per core.

+* ``--pcap-file-name:`` Optional, Pcap filename to capture packets in.

 For example, consider a dual processor socket platform with 8 physical cores, where cores 0-7 and 16-23 appear on socket 0, while cores 8-15 and 24-31 appear on socket 1.